-- Pupils must bring the appropriate materials (pens/pencils etc) for all lessons. - Pupils should arrive punctually for all classes and settle down to work quickly and quietly. - All school work should be attempted conscientiously. - Pupils should attempt to obey instructions from staff at all times. - Pupils who arrive at school after registration must report to the School Office on arrival.
+- Pupils must bring the appropriate materials (pens/pencils etc) for all lessons. - All pupils will be issued with an Ipad to enhance and support their learning.
+Pupils should bring their fully charged Ipad to school everyday - Pupils should arrive punctually for all classes and settle down to work quickly and quietly. - All school work should be attempted conscientiously. - Pupils should attempt to obey instructions from staff at all times. - Pupils who arrive at school after registration must report to the School Office on arrival.
 Any pupil who has been absent must on return, bring a note explaining this absence.
 This note must be signed by the parent or guardian and must be given to the Register Teacher.
-Absences can be reported over the phone, via the form on the school website or by e-mailing attendance@boroughmuir.edin.sch.uk. - Smoking in or around the school is forbidden. - Litter must be deposited in the bins provided.
-Pupils asked to pick up litter by staff should do so immediately. - Pupils must take care not to cause offence to local residents, e.g. they must not sit on garden walls, enter local stairs or deposit litter in the local area.
+Absences can be reported over the phone, via the form on the school website or by e-mailing attendance@boroughmuir.edin.sch.uk. - Smoking and/or Vaping in or around the school is forbidden. - Litter must be deposited in the bins provided.
+Pupils asked to pick up litter by staff should do so immediately.

+- Pupils must take care not to cause offence to local residents, e.g. they must not sit on garden walls, enter local stairs or deposit litter in the local area.
 Where a pupil is identified as having behaved in an inappropriate manner in the local area or on public transport to or from school, parents will automatically be informed by letter and their help requested to deal with the matter. - Valuables should not be brought to school. - Gambling in or around the school is forbidden. - Personal music players must not be worn in class or the corridors. - Mobile phones should be switched off and stored in school bags during classtime unless the teacher directs otherwise. - No eating or drinking in any part of the school except the Cafeteria, Playground, the atrium and the 1st floor (Breaks and Lunchtimes).